-The PSC agrees that strengthening coordination with energy and transportation agencies is an important element to advancing a "no net loss" of forests and sustaining the Chesapeake Bay Watershed Agreement's Goals related to clean water, healthy landscapes and thriving habitats.
+The PSC agrees that strengthening coordination with energy and transportation agencies is an important element to strive toward a "no net loss" of forests and sustaining the Chesapeake Bay Watershed Agreement's Goals related to clean water, healthy landscapes and thriving habitats.

-To advance this recommendation and once the Healthy Landscapes Goal Team leadership is in place, they will explore the feasibility of convening a multi-state symposium, in collaboration with the Stakeholders' Committee, to bring together state transportation, energy, and natural resource agencies and other partners.
-As part of this effort and if such a symposium were to take place, the Goal Team can leverage the partnership's high-resolution land use/land cover data to better understand forest conservation trends associated with data centers, solar development, roads and highways.
-The groups can also highlight existing policies and programs designed to prevent or mitigate forest loss that could be replicated, including examples such as Virginia's Solar Mitigation Program.
-The intended output of the symposium could be actionable recommendations on how to facilitate a coordinated approach to reducing forest loss.
+To advance this recommendation and once the Healthy Landscapes Goal Team leadership is in place, they will plan to convene a multi-state symposium bringing together state transportation, energy, and natural resource agencies and other partners.
+The Goal Team can leverage the partnership's high-resolution land use/land cover data to better understand forest conservation trends associated with data centers, solar development, roads and highways.
+With continued development expected in the Chesapeake Bay watershed, this forum can discuss strategies like proactive afforestation, reclaimed mine lands, local land use decisions, and highlight existing policies or programs designed to prevent or mitigate forest loss that could be replicated, including examples such as Virginia's Solar Mitigation Program.